TERRITORY TOURISM VOUCHER PROMOTION

 - Entrants are only entitled to receive and redeem one Voucher.

 - There is a maximum number of Vouchers available to be claimed.
-The Vouchers will be issued in order of:
+The Vouchers will be issued on a first come first served basis.

 SPECIFIC RULES FOR USE OF VOUCHERS

-- Entrants will receive a single Voucher with a value of two hundred dollars ($200.00) and will only be able to redeem the Voucher during a single transaction at a Visitor Information Centre when purchasing one or more bookable Tourism Products.
+- Entrants will receive a single Voucher with a value of two hundred dollars ($200.00) inclusive of GST and will only be able to redeem the Voucher during a single transaction at a Visitor Information Centre when purchasing one or more bookable Tourism Products.

 *Entrants cannot go directly to Tourism Product providers to apply the Voucher toward payment for the Tourism Product.